feathersjs-ecosystem/feathers-sequelize/README.md

 }));
 ```

-The new `options.operators` option is an array of allowed operators.

 ### filters

 > Feathers v5 introduces a convention for `options.operators` and `options.filters`.
 The way feathers-sequelize worked in previous version is not compatible with these conventions.
 Please read https://dove.feathersjs.com/guides/migrating.html#custom-filters-operators first.